Pranavjeet-Naidu/ConGo/step_2/README.md

 - **Chroot & Mounts:** The code sets up a new root filesystem and mounts essential directories such as `/proc` and `/tmp`.
 - **OverlayFS:** The runtime now supports using OverlayFS for layered filesystems.
 - **Bind Mounts:** The runtime supports bind mounting directories into the container.
+- **User Switching:** The runtime supports running commands as a specified user.

 ## Building